bbmokhtari/django-translations/docs/reference/utils.rst

        - If the model of the entity is not :class:`~translations.models.Translatable`.

-       - If the models of the included relations are not :class:`~translations.models.Translatable`.
+       - If the models of the relations are not :class:`~translations.models.Translatable`.

    :raise ~django.core.exceptions.FieldDoesNotExist: If a relation is